JarvusInnovations/hologit/github-actions/projector/README.md

 ## Roadmap

 - [X] Convert to JavaScript action
+- [ ] Restore defaulting of git author
 - [ ] Use hologit to project `action-projector` release holobranch with node_modules integrated with source merged into `actions/` of main source tree
 - [ ] Patch hologit to handle generating empty initial commit parent for new commit-to ref
 - [ ] Update docs/usage/examples
 - [ ] Make push optional so non-release branches can test builds
+  - project all branches, and then only push refs and tags after everything succeeds

 ## Usage (mockup)